 Strangely, the dynamic perspective on our beliefs is not so old.
-Early philosophy of science with its emphasis on confirmation or corroboration, i.e., on the context of justification and its neglect of the context of discovery had quite a static perspective.
-The situation dramatically changed with Thomas Kuhn's Structure of Scientific Revolutions.
+Early philosophy of science with its emphasis on confirmation or corroboration, i.e., on the context of justification and its neglect of the context of discovery had quite a static perspective1.
+The situation dramatically changed with Thomas Kuhn's Structure of Scientific Revolutions [13].
 However, Kuhn thereby offered only a descriptive picture of the dynamics of science, and it remained a mystery whether there might be any rationality in that picture.
-One of the lasting merits of Imre Lakatos is that he was about the first to make constructive proposals at this point.
+Lakatos [14] and Stegmüller [15] were about the first to make constructive proposals at this point.

 Ever since, theory change has remained an important topic in philosophy of science.
-I should admit, though, that there is a much older probabilistic treatment of epistemic change, which goes back to the 18th century, namely Bayes' theorem, which infers posterior probabilities from prior probabilities and likelihoods.
+I should admit, though, that there is a much older probabilistic treatment of epistemic change, which goes back to the 18th century, namely Bayes' theorem, which infers posterior probabilities from prior probabilities and likelihoods and thus lays foundations to statistical inference.
 However, both strands of thought are not well suited for our purposes.

 Probabilistic epistemology proceeds on a fundamental theoretical level, which is just the right one for such a foundational topic as ours, and it provides a fully developed dynamic account.
-The basic problem, though, is: There are no beliefs according to probabilistic epistemology; no subjective probability amounts to a belief.
-In probabilistic terms, you always take things to be more or less probable, but never to be true or false, as a belief does.
-This fundamental failure is the ultimate cause of my entire book.
+The basic problem, though, is this: There are no beliefs according to probabilistic epistemology; no subjective probability amounts to a belief.
+In probabilistic terms, you always take things to be more or less probable, but never to be true or false, as a belief does2.
 And it makes probabilistic epistemology unsuited for pursuing the pragmatic theory of truth.